Krishan00007/C-program-notes/c program.c.md

 |     0     | * |
 |___________|___|

+IF YOU ENTER ANOTHER
-nter 0 to see a calculator or 1 to see face
+enter 0 to see a calculator or 1 to see face
 1
 ___________________
 |   XXXXXXXXXXX   |